SergiuTripon/StudentPortal/README.md

 ### BSc Dissertation - Student Portal

-Dissertation completed as part of the IN3007 - Individual Project module (BSc Computer Science) which I undertook at City University London.
+Dissertation completed as part of the IN3007 - Individual Project module (BSc Computer Science) at [City University London](http://www.city.ac.uk/).
 It is an application for student access to university-related resources.

 ---